atharva-mashalkar/qna_bot/readme.md

 To use the MultiPDF Chat App, follow these steps:

 1. Ensure that you have installed the required dependencies and added the OpenAI API key to the `.env` file.

+1a.
+If you want to use HUGGINFACEHUB set USE_HUGGINGFACE = True in app.py else set USE_HUGGINGFACE = False.

 2. Run the `main.py` file using the Streamlit CLI.
 Execute the following command:
    ```